Small Producers of Ibagué

 Sweet and creamy, with white peach, red apple and lemon curd.
 Great balance and sweetness.

-This coffee comes from around seven smallholder farms that are situated near the towns of China Alta, Santa Isabel and Cajamarca, which are in the municipality of Ibagué in the Colombian state of Tolima.
+This coffee comes from around seven smallholder farms that are situated near the towns of China Alta, Santa Isabel and Cajamarca, which are near the municipality of Ibagué in the Colombian state of Tolima.
 These villages are located on steep mountains to the north-east of Ibagué, which creep up fast, going from 1,300 meters above sea level to 2,000 meters in a matter of 30-40 kms.
 Due to the steep terrain and bumpy back road that is required to get there, they take around three hours to access via car.

 The region surrounding Ibagué is the traditional home of the Pijao people, a loose federation of indigenous communities who shared a similar language and culture.
 Beyond Tolima, the Pijao territory once spread all the way to the departments of Huila in the south and Quindio in the west.
 Because the Pijao had such an extensive realm of influence, their cultural heritage is still visible throughout various small towns across Colombia every June 21st, when many gather on the streets to celebrate the ‘Pijao New Year.’